What's an apprenticeship and how much do they get paid?

 Explore jobs and job sectors to find one for you

-Careerpilot has information on 22 job sectors, in 'Types of Jobs' you will find 100s of job profiles explaining what is involved, what you will earn, routes into the job, etc.
+Careerpilot has information on 22 job sectors.
+In 'Types of Jobs' you will find hundreds of job profiles explaining what is involved, what you will earn, routes into the job, etc.

 Explore to find a job/career of interest to you and start planning your route.